kernelorg-mirror/linux_kernel_git_pavel_linux-k/Documentation/x86/mds.rst

  - to control the load to trigger a fault or assist

- - to have a disclosure gadget which exposes the speculatively accessed data for consumption through a side channel.
+ - to have a disclosure gadget which exposes the speculatively accessed data for consumption through a side channel

  - to control the pointer through which the disclosure gadget exposes the data

-The existence of such a construct in the kernel cannot be excluded with 100% certainty, but the complexity involved makes it extremly unlikely.
+The existence of such a construct in the kernel cannot be excluded with 100% certainty, but the complexity involved makes it extremely unlikely.

 There is one exception, which is untrusted BPF.
 The functionality of untrusted BPF is limited, but it needs to be thoroughly investigated